metio/terraform-provider-k8s/docs/resources/external_secrets_io_cluster_secret_store_v1beta1.md

 Optional:

+- `environment` (String) Environment environment_scope of gitlab CI/CD variables (Please see https://docs.gitlab.com/ee/ci/environments/#create-a-static-environment on how to create environments)
 - `project_id` (String) ProjectID specifies a project where secrets are located.
 - `url` (String) URL configures the GitLab instance URL.
 Defaults to https://gitlab.com/.